tontsakaze/RankMe-TeamGenerator/README.md

 ## Install
 1. Upload .smx, include and translation -files to your server
 2. Plugin will automatically create a config file "cfg/sourcemod/kento_rankme.cfg"
-3. If you want to use MySQL, change "rankme_mysql" to 1, and add the following to your databases.cfg -file:
+3. If you want to use MySQL, change "rankme_mysql" to 1 in kento_rankme.cfg -file, and add the following to your databases.cfg -file:
 ```
 "rankme"
  {